lucacorti/jsonapi_plug/README.md

 - This project was born as a fork of [JSONAPI](https://hexdocs.pm/jsonapi_plug) but was almost completely rewritten and is now a different project, therefore the APIs are not compatible.
 - PRs for new features, bug fixes, documentation and tests are welcome
-- If you are proposing a large feature, please open an issue for discussion
+- If you are proposing a large feature or change, please open an issue for discussion